Graphical Ressources (Input)

 The Apple Single format is a method normalized by Apple to keep together (to containerize) both file forks.
 Both forks are present in the file.
 The very nature of the containerized file (payload) can vary.

-See our pages on Forks and on Macintosh Files on the Internet for more information.
+See our pages on AppleSingle, on Forks and on Macintosh Files on the Internet for more information.

 Back to Formats List